-July 4, 2022 @ 11:00 am - 12:30 pmFree
+July 4 @ 11:00 am - 12:30 pm

 Just as our Black abolitionists and their allies worked tirelessly to abolish the institution of enslavement and ensure equity in health care, jobs, education, housing, and voting rights for free and freedom seekers, so too have activists across time stepped up and dedicated their lives to working for equity and justice.
 On their shoulders we stand today as we, too, continue the freedom struggle.

-Join us as we use Frederick Douglass’s 1852 speech, “What to the Slave is Your Fourth of July?” as the framework for reflections on how he is a changemaker and how we, too, can be changemakers toward an equitable and just society in these tumultuous times.
+Join us as we use Frederick Douglass’s 1852 speech, “What to the Slave is Your Fourth of July?” as the framework for reflections on how our communal ancestors, and in turn how we can be agents of change toward an equitable and just society in these tumultuous times.

 Click What to the Slave is Your Fourth of July? to read the text of Frederick Douglass’s 1852 speech given in Rochester, New York.